 The valuation method for pooled and alternative investments that do not have a readily determinable fair value is such that the System establishes fair value by using the NAV per share (or its equivalent), such as member units or an ownership interest in partners' capital to which a proportionate share of net assets is attributed.
 These values are calculated by the management of each investment fund as of the System's measurement date, generally in a manner consistent with the Financial Accounting Standards Board's measurement principles for investment companies.
-The NAV received from each investment fund are reviewed by Pension Office staff and its investment advisor; and both the System's management of each investment fund.
+The NAV received from each investment fund are reviewed by Pension Office staff and its investment advisor; and both the System's management and the custodian receive periodic and audited annual financial reports from the management of each investment fund.